 Verify that all components meet basic compatibility requirements before upgrading vCenter Server.

-If you have solutions or plug-ins, check the VMware Product Interoperability Matrix.
-See http://www.vmware.com/resources/compatibility/sim/interop_matrix.php
+If you have solutions or plug-ins, ensure their compatibility with the vCenter Server version to which you are upgrading.
+See VMware Product Interoperability Matrices.

 - The installation path of the previous version of vCenter Server must be compatible with the installation requirements for Microsoft Active Directory Application Mode (ADAM/AD LDS).